-There are a dozen classic albums of classical guitar music that are probably mandatory listening.
+There are a dozen classic albums of classical guitar music that are mandatory listening.
+Add to that a few of today’s performers as also educational albums if you are a guitar player.
+The list totals 20 albums you must listen to.
 The players span different eras from the sixties to today, the music spans over 500 years from early Renaissance to today.

 - Andres Segovia: Segovia Collection

 - Julian Bream The Golden Age of English Lute Music

 - Julian Bream and John Williams: Together – Ultimate Collection

 - Christopher Parkening: Parkening Plays Bach